Manage Dry Bedroom Air This Winter

 You can’t control the weather, but you can control how the humidity level affects your bedroom.
 To ensure the best sleep possible, aim to keep your bedroom’s humidity level at about 50% year-round.

-There are several ways you can prevent dry air in the bedroom.
-These include:
+Here are several ways you can manage dry bedroom air:

-• Investing in a humidifier for the winter
+• Invest in a humidifier for the winter.

-• Using a higher tog duvet or several layers rather than cranking the heating up (which adds warmth but decreases moisture further)
+• Use a higher tog duvet or several layers rather than cranking the heating up (which adds warmth but decreases moisture further).

-• Adding moisture to the air by placing large bowls of water around the home (the water evaporates and adds moisture) in particular near radiators
+• Add moisture to the air by placing large bowls of water around the home (the water evaporates and adds moisture), particularly near radiators.

-• Hanging wet/damp clothes to dry in your bedroom
+• Hang wet/damp clothes to dry in your bedroom.

-• Keeping plants in the bedroom (moisture evaporates from the leaves)
+• Keep plants in the bedroom (moisture evaporates from the leaves).

 1. S&J